 Double Row Roller bearings

-Two types of cages are available and categorized by the material with characteristics as below,
+Precision roller bearings have two types of cages are available and categorized by the material with characteristics as below,

 T2 cage, an engineered plastic molded cage.
 Although it has a favourable combination of strength and elasticity, an ageing process mostly influenced by temperature, time and lubricant should be taken care.